systemli/ansible-role-prosody/README.md

     - munin-node
     - monit
     - git
 prosody_welcome_msg: "Hello $username, welcome to the $host IM server!"
 prosody_test: False

+# mod_motd_sequential is a variant of mod_motd that lets you specify a sequence of MOTD messages instead of a single static one.
+Each message is only sent once and the module keeps track of who as seen which message
-prosody_motd: False
+prosody_motd: []

 # https://prosody.im/doc/setting_up_bosh#cross-domain_issues
 prosody_cors: False